atiqueahmedziad/intro-git-workshop/lessons/understand-necessity-git.md

 ## Why "understanding the necessity" is necessary ?

 Understanding the necessity of learning anything pushes us to learn that thing perfectly.
 I do believe before learning anything new we should ask ourselves a lot of "why/what" questions like - Why should we learn it?
 Is learning that thing solves any of our existing problems?
 What are the real-world applications of learning that thing? etc..
-The answers for the above questions may help us to understand the importance of learning a new thing.
+The answers to the above questions may help us to understand the importance of learning a new thing.
 In this workshop, we will be learning about Git and Github.
 Before starting learning about them, let's understand why do we actually need it?
-This is one of our objectives for this workshop too.
+This is one of our objectives of this workshop too.
 For better understanding, I will be demonstrating one of my projects that got the benefit of using Git and Github.

 ## Problems we often face